Brill-Noether theory for curves of a fixed gonality: Introduction

 \subsection{Acknowledgments}

 We are indebted to Sam Payne, who collaborated actively with us during the early stages of this project, and to Nathan Pflueger for discussions on his work.
 We thank Dan Abramovich and Davesh Maulik for patiently fielding our questions about obstruction theories, and Dori Bejleri for many helpful conversations.
-Dan Abramovich and Sam Payne also provided valuable feedback and corrections on an early draft of the manuscript which helped improve the text.
+Dan Abramovich, Sam Payne, and an anonymous referee provided valuable feedback on drafts of the manuscript.
 Work on this project was begun when the authors were at Yale University together in Spring 2016 and the Fields Institute in December 2016.
+The work was completed when the second author was a member of the mathematics department at MIT.
 We thank these institutions for a warm and friendly atmosphere.
 The first author is supported by NSF DMS-1601896.